Skip to Main Content

 About Business Research

 Applied business research is the research you do to create a company, product, or service, rather than to conduct a research study or academic article.
 This kind of research is less well defined than traditional health sciences literature searching.
-For those who are used to the latter, it's worth pointing out that the business sources linked below are:
+For those who are used to the latter, it's worth pointing out that the business sources featured here are:

 • Created for a corporate audienceVenn diagram with three interlocking circles